 Principle 1 - Lay Solid Foundations for Management and Oversight

-As Dexus comprises four real estate investment trusts, its corporate governance practices satisfy the requirements relevant to unit trusts.
+As Dexus comprises of four real estate investment trusts, its corporate governance practices satisfy the requirements relevant to unit trusts.
 The Board has determined that the governance framework will also meet the highest standards of a publicly listed company.
-This includes the convening of an Annual General Meeting, the appointment of directors by Dexus Security holders and their consideration of its remuneration report.
+This includes the convening of an Annual General Meeting, the appointment of directors by Dexus Security holders and their consideration of the remuneration report.

 1.1 Board responsibilities